 This pale blue shade is a soft and elegant choice for any wedding, but will work exceptionally well in the spring or summer when lighter pastel colors are in season.
 While powder blue pairs well with other soft colors, it looks most beautiful on its own or with a pop of white.
 What’s more, most people can wear this color, making it an excellent choice for wedding party attire, such as bridesmaid dresses or handheld flower arrangements.

 Aa s slightly darker, yet still soft shade, dusty blue is taking the wedding industry by storm.
 Its subtle appeal exudes romance and elegance, making it a pretty addition to any color palette.
 The hue also has an ethereal feel, which lends itself well to the increasingly popular bohemian theme that more commonly incorporates dusty blue wedding invitations and rustic country wedding decor.
 This versatile shade is an ideal choice year-round and, like powder blue, will look its best on its own or with splashes of white or other neutrals.

-Tiffany Blue This bright and joyful blue is a timeless choice for weddings that will always be a popular color amongst brides.
+This high-end brand’s shade of blue is so well-known, it’s become what it’s referred to as.
+This bright and joyful blue is a timeless choice for weddings that will always be a popular color amongst brides.
 The cheerful hue will do best in a spring or summer wedding paired with pearly whites, which can help to tame this vivid shade.
 To give this classic color an update, and avoid any tired cliches, incorporate it with some creativity, such as macaroons instead of cupcakes.

 A vibrant blue reminiscent of a clear and cloudless sky, azure blue is a perfect choice for summer weddings.
 Pair it with white for a classic and straightforward color combo, or create a bolder look by choosing other bright complementary colors, such as yellow or pink.
 For an even more innovative look, try incorporating the ombre trend with this shade of blue.

 Glowing with energy and passion, sapphire blue is a stunning wedding color.
 While it will look especially good at a summer wedding, it also makes a great choice for fall celebrations, depending on the colors you pair it with.
 Try bold, striking colors—like blood orange and tomato —for the perfect summer palette, but consider other rich jewel tones—like plum purple and merlot red—for a beautiful autumn color scheme.

 Another classic color choice, navy is often pinpointed as boring or a winter color.
 In reality, navy blue is a beautiful year-round choice and works well with various other shades.
 Keep things simple by pairing it with a classic white, or make things interesting with a full palette.
 This shade can hold its own no matter what you put it with and whether your wedding venue is formal or casual.
 Incorporate this hue with navy blue wedding invitations, bridal party outfits, or decor.

 Once you’ve selected your perfect blue shade, it’s time to start thinking about how you want to use the color on your big day.
 Of course, there are the usual ways to utilize colors, such as wedding party attire and floral arrangements, but thanks to its versatility, blue can also be used in other creative ways throughout your celebration.
 Here is a list of some of our favorite out-of-the-box ways to create a beautiful blue wedding theme.

 If you haven’t picked out your engagement ring and really love blue, consider opting for a blue gemstone, such as sapphire, diamond, or aquamarine.
 Not sure you can commit to the color for life?
 Try a statement piece for your big day.
 Meghan, Duchess of Sussex, famously wore an aquamarine cocktail ring during her reception.

 Instead of reading your heartfelt vows from your phone or a stray piece of paper, create simple blue vow books.
 Not only will they look more elegant during the ceremony, but they will also make a fantastic keepsake for you to look back on for years to come.

 While these are some of our favorite ways to utilize blue at a wedding, the possibilities are endless.
 For a timeless look, you may choose to stick with floral arrangements, linens, cake decorations, and place settings.
 But these signature features will give you some creative wedding ideas to help you create a cohesive color scheme.